ayunami2000/ayuncraft/README.md

 **To change the default servers on the server list, download [stable-download/servers_template.dat](https://github.com/LAX1DUDE/eaglercraft/raw/main/stable-download/servers_template.dat) and open the file with NBTExplorer (the minecraft one).
 You will see the list of default servers in a 'servers' tag stored as NBT components, and you can edit them and add more as long as you follow the same format the existing servers have.
 When you're done, save the file and encode the file back to base64 using the upload option on [base64encode.org](base64encode.org), then download the encoded file and open it and replace the base64 between the quotes on line 8 of your index.html with the new base64 in the encoded file you downloaded.**

-There is a plugin hard coded into the bungeecord server to synchronize the eaglercraft profile skins, and also a plugin like authme for creating a secure isolated authentication lobby on the proxy.
-The authentication lobby plugin has not been implemented though, it is non-functional.
-For now you'll just have to use a different 3rd party bungeecord lobby authentication plugin like AuthMeBungee if you want authentication, which unfortunately is a must for any public server to prevent people from stealing each other's usernames.
-Just ignore the existing EaglerAuth plugin and it's configuration section in the main config.yml and just install and use some 3rd party plugin like AuthMeBungee instead.
+There is a plugin hard coded into the bungeecord server to auto synchronize the eaglercraft profile skins between players and worlds

-Someday I'll finish implementing EaglerAuth but right now I have bigger fish to fry
+You should probably use a plugin like [AuthMe](https://dev.bukkit.org/projects/authme-reloaded/files/682502) to keep griefers from logging in to other people's profiles

 ## Compiling